Reviews Archive

 Stand out versions - Variety of Systems

 Here's the game that really popularised the whole genre, and also one of the only that managed to become a mainstream success.
 Bubble Bobble's premise is simple, kill all the enemies on screen by first trapping them in bubbles and then burst the bubbles.
-The gameplay whilst simple was instantly fun and addictive and the 2 player mode also helped to improve the whole package.
+The gameplay whilst simple was instantly fun and addictive and the 2 player mode also helped to complete the whole package.

-Bubble Bobble Part 2
+bubble bobble part 2 Bubble Bobble Part 2

 1 Player